wangx404/JAV_actress_face_recognition_demo/README.md

 In the second step, there are many dirty images in the dataset.
 In some images, there are more than one actress; in other images, the actor in the picture is male.
 And when you try to align the face, some rotated faces are difficult to detect.

 In the third step, you should do many experiments to choose the model and loss function.
-As deep learning look like a black box sometimes, you might spend quite a lot time on it.
+As deep learning looks like a black box sometimes, you might spend quite a lot time on it.

 ## Dependence